vidhyarth08/Python-college/README.md

 ﻿# Python programs
- Some practice problems of python programs.
+ Some simple practice problems of python.